Wenting42/Lipidomics/contribute.md

-The CNAP contribution model follows the standard fork-branch model on the devel branch.
+The Lipidomics contribution model follows the standard fork-branch model on the devel branch.
 Contributions are submitted as pull requets (PRs).

 fork the cnap repo to your github